Samsung/TizenRT/os/logm/README.md

  * Logm Buffer size
    > If it is not sufficient, some messages would be dropped.
  * Interval for flushing logm buffer
-   > It dedcides how frequently buffer is flushed (ms).
+   > It decides how frequently buffer is flushed (ms).
  * Logm Task priority
    > If it is lower than other tasks, logm can not be operated properly.
  * Logm Task stack size